Trishuli River: Basin data

 More than 60 per cent of the total drainage basin of the Trishuli lies in Tibet with about 9 per cent being covered by snow and glaciers.
 85 per cent of its catchment area of 4640 km2 lies above 3000 m out of which 11 per cent lies above 6000 m.
 It has been regularly gauged at Betrawati at an elevation of 600 m.
 The average lowest and the melt season discharges of this river are close to average discharges recorded on the Narayani River.

 Water sports and tourism

 Trisuli is Nepal’s most popular rafting river with impressive gorges, exciting rapids, some easier sections and easy accessibility from Kathmandu and Pokhara.
 Rafting in Trisuli is one of the most popular outdoor activities in Nepal.
-Trishuli River is made up of snow melt of Mt.
+Trishuli River is made up of snowmelt from Mt.
 Ganesh and Langtang Himal.
 Chitwan National Park is also easily accessible.

-Most of the travel and tour agents in Nepal show off Trishuli River Rafting as one of the most adventurous river rafting activity in Nepal.
+Most of the travel and tour agents in Nepal show off Trishuli River Rafting as one of the most adventurous river rafting activities in Nepal.